-Rating the 25 players Real Madrid have signed from the Premier League
+Rating the 25 players Madrid have signed from the Premier League

 Since 2000, Real Madrid have signed 25 players from Premier League clubs such as Liverpool, Manchester United…and Portsmouth.

-Eden Hazard was the most recent player to make the switch from England, finally moving to the Bernabeu in June 2019 after a long pursuit from Real.
+Eden Hazard remains the most recent player to make the switch from England, finally moving to the Bernabeu in June 2019 after a long pursuit from Real.

 After initially appearing that Diaz would be sent out on loan for the second half of 2018-19, the teenager instead found himself being handed a handful of first-team opportunities with Los Blancos, catching the eye with a clever assist against Huesca and excellent goal against Real Sociedad.